What Is The Alt Attribute?

 Why Is The Alt Attribute Used?

 The main reason why the alt attribute is used is for web accessibility reasons.
 Some users who browse the web have visual impairments and are unable to visually identify an image.
-Alt attributes can be read out by screen readers that convert text to speech so that they can understand what the image is about.
-In addition, users who choose to block images, usually due to low or expensive bandwidth will be able to understand information about the image.
+Alt attributes can be read out by screen readers so that they can understand what the image is about.
+In addition, users who choose to block images, usually due to low or expensive bandwidth will still be able to understand information about the image.

 The alt text is also available to technologies that are unable to see images, such as search engine bots.
 It will provide image descriptions to them, helping them to properly index an image.
 Search engines can crawl and rank images better when they have the alt attribute, which is good for image SEO.
-Whilst search engine recognition technology has improved over the years, search engines cannot see and interpret images as people do, so it is a bad idea to leave them to interpret images on their own.
+Whilst search engine recognition technology has improved over the years, search engines cannot see and interpret images as people do, so it's not recommended to leave them to interpret images on their own.

 Example Of The Alt Attribute